 Q. Why buy from PSI Water Filters?

 A. We are interested in you as a customer not just on the sale of a new system but always and we will reward you for your loyalty and why not buy from us, we will always be cheaper.
 Should a problem occur with one of our systems you will not receive an argument from us, we will put it right.
-If you purchase your cartridges exclusively from us we will gladly replace the unit free with a new one every 10 years because frankly they are all a bit tired after 10 years of use and by replacing it you are assured of trouble free operation.
+If you purchase your cartridges exclusively from us we will gladly replace the housings (premium only, post and filters not included) free with a new one/s every 10 years because frankly they are all a bit tired after 10 years of use and by replacing it you are assured of trouble free operation.
 The word QUALITY is used by all in this industry and on the whole most systems are of a high quality however there are a lot of Asian systems out there and quality is not a word we would use for them all.
 Some of the Chinese stuff is not so bad but warrantee and parts are in short supply and most leave a lot to be desired.
 PSI Water Filters use American components because they are reliable and built to a standard not down to a price.
 There is only one manufacturer at the moment of Housings in Australia and that company is American owned, we don't use their housings because they are unattractive and the 1/4" ported ones have some problems.
 There are no volume manufacturers of filter cartridges in Australia but there are some that import the bodies and repackage them and say made in Australia.
 We often get calls from people wondering if there is a catch because we are so cheap and we often wonder if we would sell more if our prices were higher, well there is no catch and our products are the genuine articles.
 Jump on the net and do some searches, you should find things like the next best price on the net in Australia for say a Matrikx Pb1 is $75.00 while our price is $42.00.
 We buy in volume and receive good discounts which we pass on to you.
 Your Choice.

 Q. Where is PSI Water Filters located?